Eduardoih/cv/README.md

 # cv
-A page built with HTML and CSS styling.
+A page built only with HTML.